Turkcell Iletisim Hizmetleri A.S. (NYSE:TKC) Shares Gap Down to $3.49

-Shares of Turkcell Iletisim Hizmetleri A.S.
-(NYSE:TKC) gapped down prior to trading on Wednesday .
+Turkcell Iletisim Hizmetleri A.S.
+(NYSE:TKC) shares gapped down before the market opened on Wednesday .
 The stock had previously closed at $3.49, but opened at $3.40.
 Turkcell Iletisim Hizmetleri A.S. shares last traded at $3.40, with a volume of 9,906 shares.

-A number of institutional investors and hedge funds have recently made changes to their positions in TKC.
-Deutsche Bank AG lifted its position in shares of Turkcell Iletisim Hizmetleri A.S. by 28,336.2% in the second quarter.
-Deutsche Bank AG now owns 276,400 shares of the Wireless communications provider’s stock worth $1,291,000 after purchasing an additional 275,428 shares in the last quarter.
-XTX Topco Ltd bought a new stake in shares of Turkcell Iletisim Hizmetleri A.S. in the second quarter worth $58,000.
-Northern Trust Corp lifted its position in shares of Turkcell Iletisim Hizmetleri A.S. by 178.8% in the second quarter.
-Northern Trust Corp now owns 1,236,235 shares of the Wireless communications provider’s stock worth $5,773,000 after purchasing an additional 792,838 shares in the last quarter.
-Allianz Asset Management GmbH lifted its position in shares of Turkcell Iletisim Hizmetleri A.S. by 66.8% in the second quarter.
-Allianz Asset Management GmbH now owns 36,395 shares of the Wireless communications provider’s stock worth $170,000 after purchasing an additional 14,580 shares in the last quarter.
-Finally, Macquarie Group Ltd. lifted its position in shares of Turkcell Iletisim Hizmetleri A.S. by 49.1% in the second quarter.
-Macquarie Group Ltd. now owns 4,943,588 shares of the Wireless communications provider’s stock worth $23,087,000 after purchasing an additional 1,627,007 shares in the last quarter.
-3.34% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in TKC.
+Deutsche Bank AG increased its holdings in Turkcell Iletisim Hizmetleri A.S. by 28,336.2% during the 2nd quarter.
+Deutsche Bank AG now owns 276,400 shares of the Wireless communications provider’s stock worth $1,291,000 after purchasing an additional 275,428 shares during the period.
+XTX Topco Ltd purchased a new position in Turkcell Iletisim Hizmetleri A.S. during the 2nd quarter worth $58,000.
+Northern Trust Corp increased its holdings in shares of Turkcell Iletisim Hizmetleri A.S. by 178.8% in the 2nd quarter.
+Northern Trust Corp now owns 1,236,235 shares of the Wireless communications provider’s stock valued at $5,773,000 after acquiring an additional 792,838 shares during the period.
+Allianz Asset Management GmbH increased its holdings in shares of Turkcell Iletisim Hizmetleri A.S. by 66.8% in the 2nd quarter.
+Allianz Asset Management GmbH now owns 36,395 shares of the Wireless communications provider’s stock valued at $170,000 after acquiring an additional 14,580 shares during the period.
+Finally, Macquarie Group Ltd. increased its holdings in shares of Turkcell Iletisim Hizmetleri A.S. by 49.1% in the 2nd quarter.
+Macquarie Group Ltd. now owns 4,943,588 shares of the Wireless communications provider’s stock valued at $23,087,000 after acquiring an additional 1,627,007 shares during the period.
+Institutional investors own 3.34% of the company’s stock.

 TURKCELL Iletisim Hizmetleri AS is engages in the provision of communication and technology services.
 It operates through the following segments: Turkcell Turkey, Turkcell International, and All Other.
 The Turkcell Turkey segment includes the operations of information and entertainment services in Turkey and Azerbaijan, and of non-group call center.